-The November 2014 issue of Culture Wars features:
+The July/August 2015 issue of Culture Wars features:

-• E. Michael Jones on Michel Foucault and the
+• E. Michael Jones on The Fighting Irish and the Defeated Irish

-To have a .pdf copy of the November issue e-mailed to
+To have a .pdf copy of the July/August issue e-mailed to

 your inbox during our business hours, use this button.
 The cost is $4.